facebook/docusaurus/README.md

   <a href="https://meercode.io/facebook/docusaurus"><img src="https://meercode.io/badge/facebook/docusaurus?type=ci-score" alt="CI Score"></a>
 </p>

 > **We are working hard on Docusaurus v2.
 If you are new to Docusaurus, try using the new version instead of v1.
-See the [Docusaurus v2 website](https://v2.docusaurus.io/) for more details.**
+See the [Docusaurus v2 website](https://docusaurus.io/) for more details.**

+> Docusaurus v1 doc is available at [v1.docusaurus.io](https://v1.docusaurus.io)

 > Docusaurus v1 doc is available at [v1.docusaurus.io](https://v1.docusaurus.io)